lukaszmenc/pixel-art-color-changer/README.md

 # README

-The purpose of PACC (Pixel Art Color Changer) is to change specific color to another in entire image.
+The PACC (Pixel Art Color Changer) was created to make the change of specific colors in a pixel art spritesheet much easier.

 ## Installation